arnobert/rs41_rust/README.md

 ## Obtaining the sonde
 The web contains lots of information about how to get and program a RS41.
-I am using a standard NXP LPC Link 2 works with an adapter.
+I am using a standard NXP LPC Link 2 with CMSIS-DAP firmware works with an adapter.

 **_Please unsolder and remove the antenna before first programming!_**